oneilo/SkypeBot/README.md

   + If you do not enter all the keys certain bot commands/features will not work correctly
 5. Restart the bot
 6. Profit

+# Todo
++ Change package from skypebot to in.kyle.